Hearthstone expansions: Voyage to the Sunken City

 The first expansion of the "Year of the Hydra", Voyage to the Sunken City was announced on March 17, 2022, and was released on April 12.
 The theme of this expansion is Zin-Azshari, an ancient city of elves that sank into the oceans of Azeroth.
 The elves survived by transforming themselves into undersea creatures called Naga.
-This set features a new minion type called Naga and a new keyword Colossal, which is a minion that summons another minion regardless of how the minion was brought into play.
+This set features a new minion archetype, the Naga.
+It also introduced Colossal minions, which are minions that summon additional body parts when summoned to the field.
+Each body part counts as a minion, and may have a special ability of its own.
 The set was expanded with the fifth mini-set called "Throne of the Tides" which was released on June 1, 2022.